druwan/Reddit/README.md

 Wanted to learn how to use the reddit api and combine it with discord webhooks.

 Loop through all the posts I have upvoted and saves the title, subreddit and url for the posts.

+I first wrote the python script in the beginning of my programming career.
+Then I rewrote the project in node.